Doyle Undergraduate Fellowship

 Timeline

-• April 2024: Applicant notification and employment/HR process
+• April/May 2025: Applicant notification and employment/HR process

-NH Sea Grant will host approximately five Doyle Fellows in 2024, working on a subset of the projects listed below.
+NH Sea Grant will host six to ten Doyle Fellows in 2025, working on a subset of the projects listed below.
 Students will be assigned to one project based on their skills and interests and will be matched with a project topic and mentor based on their application responses and background.
 Students will have the opportunity to learn from other Fellows and mentors during their time as well.
 Specific project workplans will be developed jointly by the selected Fellows and their summer mentors to bridge project needs and applicant interests and background.

 Aquaculture Education